Frequently Asked Questions

 Project grants are for specific activities carried out over a defined time period; for example, a one-year project to enroll eligible children in CHP+.

 General operating grants support an organization's day-to-day expenses to enable it to carry out its mission.
-We will make general operating grants only to organizations whose mission aligns with our vision and help us achieve one or more of our goals.
+We will make general operating grants only to organizations whose mission aligns with our mission and help us achieve one or more of our goals.

 6. How much funding will the Foundation provide for my proposal?